adriengoleb/NLP_StackOverFlow/README.md

 1. Go to https://drive.google.com/drive/folders/1jt8oipcC_61dJbt5d4YUEeZXsqGOk0OL?usp=sharing, to access to the exploited data for our study.
 They are also available from the hugging face website: https://huggingface.co/datasets/so_stacksample

-2. [preprocessing_numeric_features.ipynb](preprocessing_numeric_features.ipynb) allows you to do the features engineering task and add additional numerical data.
+2. [preprocessing_numeric_features.ipynb](preprocessing_numeric_features.ipynb) allows you to do the features engineering task and add additional numerical data in our framework

 3. [so_numeric_final.ipynb](so_numeric_final.ipynb) allows to launch the learning tasks, test several word embeddings approaches, tune the parameters of our models and obtain results.